Vitamin A: Herbivores

 Herbivores consume ionone-containing carotenoids and convert those to retinal.
-Some species, including cattle and horses, have measurable amounts of beta-carotene circulating in the blood, and stored in body fat, creating yellow fat cells.
-Most species have white fat and no beta-carotene in circulation.
+Some species, including cattle and horses, have measurable amounts of β-carotene circulating in the blood, and stored in body fat, creating yellow fat cells.
+Most species have white fat and no β-carotene in circulation.

 Activation and excretion

 In the liver and peripheral tissues of humans, retinol is reversibly converted to retinal by the action of alcohol dehydrogenases, which are also responsible for the conversion of ethanol to acetaldehyde.
 Retinal is irreversibly oxidized to retinoic acid (RA) by the action of aldehyde dehydrogenases.
 RA regulates the activation or deactivation of genes.
-The oxidative degradation of RA is induced by RA - its presence triggers its removal, making for a short-acting gene transcription signal.
+The oxidative degradation of RA is induced by RA – its presence triggers its removal, making for a short-acting gene transcription signal.
 This deactivation is mediated by a cytochrome P450 (CYP) enzyme system, specifically enzymes CYP26A1, CYP26B1 and CYP26C1.
 CYP26A1 is the predominant form in the human liver; all other human adult tissues contained higher levels of CYP26B1.
 CYP26C1 is expressed mainly during embryonic development.
 All three convert retinoic acid into 4-oxo-RA, 4-OH-RA and 18-OH-RA.
 Glucuronic acid forms water-soluble glucuronide conjugates with the oxidized metabolites, which are then excreted in urine and feces.